p3drosola/Backbone.VirtualCollection/README.md

 #### Update filter

-It's very common that you'd want to update the filter being used, and have the collection view update itself. `updateFilter` takes the same paramters as the original `filter` property (a hash, or a function) and regenerates the virtual collection, without loosing your view bindings.
+It's very common that you'd want to update the filter being used and have the collection view update itself. `updateFilter` takes the same parameters as the original `filter` property (a hash, or a function) and regenerates the virtual collection without losing your view bindings.

 ```js